 Rosehips contain twenty times more vitamin C than you find in oranges.
 As a result and due to the lack of citrus fruits, the British government during World War Two encouraged citizens to make rosehip syrup.
-This is a variation on the original rosehip syrup recipe.

 - 1kg rosehip: You can use either the small Dog rose (Rosa canina) or the larger Japanese rose (Rosa rugosa), both have excellent flavour.

 - 500g dark brown soft sugar